-WRITTEN BY: Prof. Louis V. Fasulo, Kristen Carroll (’14)and Catherine Peña (’15) Pace Law School hosted the First Annual Louis V. Fasulo Moot Court Competition on the weekend of March 29-30, 2014.
-Over 160 first year students and 100 Judges participated.
+Pace Law School hosted its annual Louis V. Fasulo 1L Moot Court Competition on the weekend of March 28-29, 2015.
+Over 160 first year law students and over 100 Judges participated in this exciting event.
 The students argued the merits of a fictitious case Petrillo v.
 Rooks, No. 14-85FD (W.D.
 Ala.
 Nov.
 17, 2014) at […]

 Looking for news from law schools?
 Check out the Law School News portal, created by Elmer of CALI, currently featuring 93 law school RSS news feeds in one convenient place.
 Users can search the portal or browse the alphabetical list of feeds.
 Users can also subscribe to the Law School News feed and receive all the collected […]